 As the gel dries, your body absorbs testosterone through your skin.
 Gel application of testosterone replacement therapy appears to cause fewer skin reactions than patches do.
 Don't shower or bathe for several hours after a gel application, to be sure it gets absorbed.

 A potential side effect of the gel is the possibility of transferring the medication to another person.
 Avoid skin-to-skin contact until the gel is completely dry or cover the area after an application.

 - Gum and cheek (buccal cavity).
 A small putty-like substance, gum and cheek testosterone replacement (Striant) delivers testosterone through the natural depression above your top teeth where your gum meets your upper lip (buccal cavity).
 This product quickly sticks to your gumline and allows testosterone to be absorbed into your bloodstream.

 - Implantable pellets.
-Testosterone containing pellets (Testopel) are surgically implanted under the skin and need to be placed every three to six months.
+Testosterone-containing pellets (Testopel) are surgically implanted under the skin every three to six months.

-Taking testosterone orally isn't recommended for long-term hormone replacement because it might cause liver problems.
+Oral testosterone isn't recommended for long-term hormone replacement because it might cause liver problems.

 Testosterone therapy carries various risks, including contributing to sleep apnea, stimulating noncancerous growth of the prostate, enlarging breasts, limiting sperm production, stimulating growth of existing prostate cancer and blood clots forming in the veins.
 Recent research also suggests testosterone therapy might increase your risk of a heart attack.